Avenue Montaigne: Monument

 At 15, Avenue Montaigne stands the Théâtre des Champs-Élysées.

 History

 Paris 1855

-The pavilion for the arts display of the Exposition Universelle (1855) was on Avenue Montaigne.
+The pavilion for the arts display of the Exposition Universelle (1855) was on the Avenue Montaigne.

 Paris 1913

-In 1913, Avenue Montaigne got both the Theatre des Champs Elysees and the Plazza Athenee hotel which created its fame.
+In 1913, the Avenue Montaigne got both the Theatre des Champs Elysees and the Plazza Athenee hotel which created its fame.

 Jewellery robberies

-On 4 December 2008 the Harry Winston boutique at No 29 was robbed of more than €80 million (about US$100 million) worth of "diamond rings, necklaces and luxury watches" by a "gang of three or four" armed men just before closing.
+On 4 December 2008, the Harry Winston boutique at no. 29 was robbed of more than €80 million (about US$100 million) worth of "diamond rings, necklaces and luxury watches" by a "gang of three or four" armed men just before closing.
 At least two of the thieves were men wearing "wigs and women's clothes."
 It had also been robbed in October 2007, when a similar heist netted the robbers about €20 million.